 Advanced Environmental Exercise Physiology eBook

 Urban environments with high level of pollutants cause concern for outdoor exercisers

 Muscle strains are the most common cause of muscle injury.

 Anger Management in Sport eBook

-Delavier's Mixed Martial Arts Anatomy
+Delavier's Stretching Anatomy

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.